brandendupont-mcw/second-cms/src/documentation-pages/staffing_caseload.md

 ---
-title: Staffing & Caseload
+title: Staffing and Caseload
 sidenav: false
 ---
-# Staffing and Caseload
+# Staffing and Caseloads

 This dashboard presents information about staff capacity, caseload distribution, and staff characteristics.